Multiplayer online battle arena: Mainstream popularity: 2008–present

 By 2008, the popularity of DotA had attracted commercial attention.
 Since the format was tied to the Warcraft property, developers began to work on their own "DOTA-style" video games.
 A Flash web game, named Minions, was created by The Casual Collective in 2008.
 Gas Powered Games released the first stand-alone commercial title in the genre, Demigod (2009).
 In late 2009, Riot Games' debut title League of Legends was released.
 It was initially designed by Steve Feak, one of the original creators of DotA: Allstars, who went on to apply many of the mechanics and lessons he learned from the mod.
 Riot began to refer to the game's genre as a multiplayer online battle arena (MOBA).
 Also in 2009, IceFrog, who had continued to develop DotA: Allstars, was hired by Valve, in order to design a sequel to the original map.

-In 2010, S2 Games released Heroes of Newerth, with a large portion of its gameplay and aesthetics based on DotA: Allstars.
+In 2010, S2 Games released Heroes of Newerth, which was heavily inspired by DotA: Allstars in terms of gameplay and aesthetics.
 The same year, Valve announced Dota 2 and subsequently secured the franchise's intellectual property rights after being contested by Riot Games for the DotA trademark.
 In 2012, Activision Blizzard settled a trademark dispute with Valve over the usage of the DOTA name and announced their own standalone game which was eventually named Heroes of the Storm.
 Dota 2 was released in 2013, and was referred to by Valve as an "action real-time strategy" game.
 In 2014, Hi-Rez Studios released Smite, a MOBA with a third-person perspective.
 Heroes of the Storm was released in 2015, featuring hero characters from Warcraft III and other Blizzard's franchises.
 Blizzard adopted their own personal dictation for their game's genre with "hero brawler", citing its focus on action.

 With the expansion of the smartphone market, numerous MOBA titles have been released for portable devices, such as Vainglory (2014), and Honor of Kings (2015).
 An international adaptation of Honor of Kings developed by TiMi Studios and published by Tencent Games for markets outside mainland China, rebranded as Arena of Valor (2016), was released in the western market in 2017.
 In 2021, the Pokémon series released its first MOBA game in Pokémon Unite.